Anatols Dinbergs: Background and career

-With the upheavals of the Latvian War of Independence, the Dinbergs family fled Latvia, living as refugees in Vitebsk from 1914-1918.
+With the upheavals of the Latvian War of Independence, the Dinbergs family fled Latvia, living as refugees in Vitebsk from 1914 to 1918.

 Returning to a newly independent Latvia, Dinbergs' father, Alfrēds (1878–1941), was hired in 1919 as an engineer in Latvian Railways' technical directorate, later promoted to head its maintenance division.
-As a candidate for parliament, he was also elected to the Saeima from 1931–1934, representing the Railroad Workers' Association.
+As a candidate for parliament, he was also elected to the Saeima from 1931 to 1934, representing the Railroad Workers' Association.

 Anatols Dinbergs graduated from the Riga State Gymnasium No.1, from the French Institute, and obtained his degree in law from the University of Latvia.

 Dinbergs entered service in Latvia's Foreign Ministry in 1932 while still completing his studies.
 His first post abroad was a junior position at the consulate in Łódź, Poland, from 1933 to 1934.
 From 1934 to 1935, he worked as correspondence secretary for the Western and Legal sections.
 In June 1937, he was appointed as assistant to the secretary in Latvia's New York consulate and promoted to attaché in September of that year.

 Dinbergs declined to return home after the Soviet invasion of Latvia in June 1940 and was subsequently relieved of his duties by the Latvian SSR.
 With the emergency vesting of Latvian sovereign authority in the chief of the Latvian diplomatic service, Kārlis Zariņš (Charles Zarine) in London, the Latvian diplomatic corps continued to function in exile.
 U.S. envoy Alfrēds Bīlmanis, head of the Washington, D.C., consulate, promoted Dinbergs to vice consul in September 1940, then transferred Dinbergs to Washington, D.C., in 1941, where he served as diplomatic attaché and head of the consular section.

 After the death of Bīlmanis, Dinbergs served as chargé d'affaires ad interim from July 1948 to 28 June 1949, when Kārlis Zariņš formally appointed Jūlijs Feldmanis to the post of chargé d'affaires of Latvia.
 Dinbergs continued on as first secretary.
 Upon Feldmanis' death in 1953, Dinbergs again served as chargé d'affaires ad interim until Arnolds Spekke assumed the position of chargé d'affaires of Latvia in 1954.
 Meanwhile, Dinbergs also completed graduate studies for his doctorate in political science at Georgetown University in 1953, defending his dissertation "Latvia's Incorporation Into the Soviet Union, 1940-1941."